topi314/LavaSrc/README.md

 AudioPlayerManager playerManager = new DefaultAudioPlayerManager();

-// create a new DeezerSourceManager with the master decryption key and register it
+// create a new DeezerSourceManager with the master decryption key and register it var deezer = new DeezerSourceManager("the master decryption key", "your arl", formats);

+// To use Deezer with proxies
+// var proxyConfigs = List.of(new ProxyConfig(proxyProtocol, proxyHost, proxyPort, proxyUser, String proxyPassword))
-var deezer = new DeezerSourceManager("the master decryption key", "your arl", formats);
+// var deezer = new DeezerAudioSourceManager("the master decryption key", "your arl", formats, proxiesList, useLocalNetwork);
 playerManager.registerSourceManager(deezer);
 ```